-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-Trade and other receivables consist of mainly public sector entities of the GORTT with an amount of \$352 million (2021: \$302 million).
-As a result of the concentration of credit risk with the GORTT, management has made the assessment that NIPDEC's exposure is considered medium due to the fact that public sector entities as a collective take longer to pay than any single counterparty in the private sector.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations under a financial instrument or customer contract, resulting in financial loss to the Company.
+Trade and other receivables consist of mainly public sector entities of the GORTT with an amount of \$666 million (2022: \$511 million).
+As a result of the concentration of credit risk with the GORTT, management has made the assessment that NIPDEC's exposure is considered medium since public sector entities as a collective take longer to pay than any single counterparty in the private sector.